dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 #### Test our component

-Quickly, test that we can load our new component from any part of the app.
+Quickly, we'll test that we can load our new component from any part of the app.
 To quickly do this we'll add the following code to our `src/templates/index.js` file.

 ```js
 // src/templates/index.js